wmo-im/wis2box-training/documentation/docs/practical-sessions/initializing-wis2box.en.md

 !!! note

-    The **wis2box-storage** container will send a notification on the **wis2box-broker** when data is received.
+    The **wis2box-storage** container (provided by MinIO) will send a notification on the **wis2box-broker** when data is received.
 The **wis2box-management** container is subscribed to all messages on `wis2box/#` and will receive these notifications, triggering the data pipelines defined in your `data-mappings.yml`.

-Try to upload a file to the `wis2box-incoming` bucket in the filepath `testing/mywis2box/'.
+### Using the MinIO UI to test data ingestion

-First click on "browse" for the `wis2box-incoming` bucket, then click on "Create new path" and enter the path `testing/upload/`:
+First click on "browse" for the `wis2box-incoming` bucket, then click on "Create new path" and enter the path `/testing/upload/`:

 <img alt="minio-ui-create-path.png" src="../../assets/img/minio-ui-create-path.png" width="600">